openlibhums/memory-alpha/content/pages/support/guides/workflow-author.md

 ### Author information

-The **Author information** page is where you fill in the relevant information about a submission’s author(s).
+The **Author information** page is where you fill in the relevant information about a submission's author(s).
 The person submitting will be automatically added as an author.

 To add more authors to a submission, you can either search the journal's author list for existing authors, search by ORCID or add another author manually.